w212security/wenetaunthreader/README.md

 - experimental_c: master, but with attempts at turning the daemons & other shit into C
 - experimental_SAM: master, but SAM (single app mode) instead of Guided Access. not usable AT ALL right now.

+## testing
+if you would like to help test, that would be great!

+currently i (spv) am testing 12.4.8 on a 5s, we'll see ;)

 eta s0n